rochiecuevas/Mission_Mars/README.md

     facts_html = facts_df.to_html(index = False)
 ```

 The hemisphere images were located in four separate webpages with links in `url_hemi`.
-Hence, the divs for these links were obtained as follows:
+The webpage URLs were inside the `<a></a>` children of the `<div class = "description">` HTML tag.
+To get to the URLs, the description div classes were isolated:

 ```python
 # Retrieve the HTML elements with the link to each page containing
     desc_hemi = soup_hemi.find_all("div", class_ = "description")
 ```

-The webpage URLs were inside the `<a></a>` children of the `<div class = "description">` HTML tag.
-A for-loop was used to extract the URLs:
+ A for-loop was then used to extract the URLs:

 ```python
 # Create a list of links